Kristina2025/CS-Study-Journal/README.md

 # CS-Study-Journal
 ## Day 1 - 26.11.2025
-Morning - Math sudy - I completed chapter 3.5.
+Math sudy - I completed chapter 3.5.
 Inequalities from Elementry and Intermediate Algebra by Jerome E. Kaufmann and Karen L. Schwitters: it was an easy chapter so I only did the odd numbered problems.
-Afternoon - CS study - CS61 (Python): I completed the videos from lecture 3 Control.
+CS study - CS61a (Python): I completed the videos from lecture 3 Control.
+## Day 2 - 27.11.2025
+CS Study - CS61a (Python): I did all of the exercises from Disc01.
+Did them on papar first, and then tested them in my IDE.
+I got 3 wrong though.
+My mistake was mostly with the starting value or the incrementation of the loops.
+I also completed the readings from week 1.